 Non-domestic rates - money off your bill

-Certain reliefs will be subject to the subsidy rules under this agreement -
+The following reliefs will be subject to the subsidy rules under the above regulations -

 - Rural relief

 - Transitional relief for small businesses

 - Retail, hospitality and leisure relief (2022/23 only)

 These reliefs may be offered as a Minimum Financial Assistance (MFA) subsidy under the Subsidy Control Act 2022.
 MFA is capped at a maximum of £315,000 over a three-period – cumulated over the current and previous two financial years.

 To ensure that we comply with the subsidy regime, we may be required to cap relief at the MFA maximum limit.
 This may depend on:

 - the level of other public sector assistance received by your entity